 Sunny Chen is the current Vice President of the Wesley College Council, and was appointed in April 2014.
-He is a Presbytery Minister of the Uniting Church, overseeing over 80 church congregations and institutions, and a lecturer and an honorary researcher at the University of Divinity.
+He is a Presbytery Minister of the Uniting Church, overseeing approximately 70 church congregations, and a lecturer and an honorary researcher at the University of Divinity.

 BEc CA F Fin (OW1987)

-Cameron Bacon (OW1987) has been a Financial Advisory (Mergers and Acquisitions) Partner at Grant Thornton since late 2010.
+Cameron Bacon has been a Financial Advisory (Mergers and Acquisitions) Partner at Grant Thornton since late 2010.
 Prior to that Cameron worked at KPMG in the Corporate Finance and Audit divisions.
 While at KPMG he undertook a secondment to the KPMG Chicago office.

 Cameron is the Chair of the Finance, Audit and Risk Management Committee and serves on the Strategy, and Remuneration Committees.
 He has one son currently at the College.